myhometech/MyHome/ios-app/iOS-Setup-Guide.md

-# HomeDocs iOS App Setup Guide
+# MyHome iOS App Setup Guide

 ## Getting Started

-This guide will help you create the native iOS version of HomeDocs using the code structure I've provided.
+This guide will help you create the native iOS version of MyHome using the code structure I've provided.

 ## Prerequisites